3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Game Winner: The goal scored that results in a win for the team.
 I.e., if the score was previously 1-1, whoever scores the goal to make it 2-1 scores the game winner (even if the same team continues to score and the final score is, e.g., 4-1).
 If a team wins by 1-0, the sole goal scorer also scored the game winner.

-Goalkeeper: The player positioned in the goalmouth that tries to stop the ball from crossing the goal-line.
-The keepers are the only player on the field allowed to use their hands, but only inside the 18-yard penalty area.
-If a keeper uses their hands outside of the penalty area, the other team is awarded a free kick, and the goalkeeper is ejected from the game for an intentional handball.
+Goalkeeper: The player positioned in the goalmouth that tries to stop the ball from crossing the goal line.
+The keepers are the only players on the field allowed to use their hands, but only inside the 18-yard penalty area.
+If a keeper uses their hands outside of the penalty area, the other team is awarded a free kick.

-Goal kick: Awarded when the attacking team puts the ball over the end-line, this is a set kick taken from the defending team¿s own six-yard box.
-After the kick is taken, the ball cannot be touched again by any player until it is outside of the penalty area.
+Goal kick: Awarded when the attacking team puts the ball over the end line, this is a set kick taken from the defending team’s own six-yard box.

 Ground: Another word for a soccer stadium, mostly used in reference to European stadiums.